AnneroseEichel/LREC-COLING2024/README.md

 ## LREC-COLING2024
-A respository containing data for the LREC-COLING2024 submission "Willkommens-Merkel, Chaos-Johnson, and Tore-Klose: Modeling the Evaluative Meaning of German Personal Name Compounds"
+A respository for the LREC-COLING2024 submission "Willkommens-Merkel, Chaos-Johnson, and Tore-Klose: Modeling the Evaluative Meaning of German Personal Name Compounds".
+As of now, the repository contains the 321 personal name compounds we investigate in the paper.
+Upon publication, relevant models and scripts to reproduce results will be added.

+In case of questions, please raise a Github issue.

 ## Data
 The file `data/pnc_targets.csv` contains the 321 personal name compounds examined in the paper.